 |Desert (sand and wastelands)|

 |Planes (pick one, other than Material Plane)|

 |Water (above and below the surface)|

-Starting at 4th level and every 4 levels thereafter, a geomancer gains a movement power that allows the geomancer to harness the power of the elements to traverse terrains easily.
+Starting at 4th level, a geomancer can use the following movement powers which allows the geomancer to harness the power of the elements to traverse terrains easily.
 Each movement power can be used as a swift action, and lasts for a duration of 1 round per geomancer level.
 The geomancer can use this ability a number of times per day equal to 3 + her Wisdom’s modifier.

 - Burrow: A geomancer can tunnel through dirt, but not through rock.
 A geomancer cannot charge or run while burrowing.
-Geomancers can burrow at a speed of 10 ft. per four geomancer levels.
+Geomancers can burrow at a speed of 10 ft. per four geomancer levels after 4th.

 - Float: A geomancer can traverse any terrain that would normally impede movement (water, lava, ice, etc.) without any problems.
 A geomancer floats 5 ft. off the ground and gently floats downward if off the ground more than 5 ft.
 Geomancers moves at half his own base land speed while floating.

 - Fly: A geomancer can move through the air at the indicated speed if carrying no more than a light load.
-Geomancers has a +8 racial bonus on all Fly checks and can fly (perfect) at a speed of 20 ft. per four geomancer levels.
+Geomancers has a +8 racial bonus on all Fly checks and can fly (perfect) at a speed of 20 ft. per four geomancer levels after 4th.